My Soul (Leela James album)

 My Soul is the third studio album by American soul singer-songwriter Leela James.
 It was released by Stax Records on May 25, 2010, in the United States, marking James' debut with the label.
 Her highest-charting effort to date, the album debuted and peaked at number 7 on Billboards Top R&B/Hip-Hop Albums chart and at number 37 on the US Billboard 200 chart.

 Critical reception

-Allmusic editor Andy Kellman found that "My Soul is James' best yet in every way.
-It does not feature quite as many big-name collaborators or eye-popping elements as her debut, but the material is stronger, more balanced between vintage and contemporary sounds, and James sounds more comfortable in her voice.
-Just as important is that she is coming into her own as a songwriter; four of the songs were written entirely by her, and they are among the album’s most affecting moments."